 In reading, teaching focuses on developing pupils’ competence in both word recognition and comprehension.
-A key priority this year is to develop pupils’ pace, fluency and accuracy in their own reading so that it may improve their reading comprehension skills.
-For all year groups, daily guided reading sessions take place in addition to an English lesson.
-Children are guided towards appropriate reading books and some pupils will read alongside a reading buddy.
-North Lakes promotes reading for pleasure and engages with the community developing different reading challenges e.g. visiting books shops, the library and promoting World Book Day and extreme reading challenges.
+A key priority this year is to develop pupils’ pace, fluency and accuracy in their own reading so that it improves their reading comprehension skills.
+For all year groups, whole class reading sessions take place in addition to an English lesson.
+Children are guided towards appropriate reading books and individual readers are listened to weekly in school.
+Children are also encouraged to read at home 5 times per week.
+North Lakes promotes reading for pleasure and engages with the community, developing different reading challenges including: visiting Penrith Library and book shops; encouraging reading mornings for parents in class; promoting World Book Day; and setting a variety of different reading challenges.

 For children who are not yet phonetically secure, intervention groups take place that follow the DFE approved systematic synthetic phonics teaching programme Unlocking Letters and Sounds, to support children in their fluency and confidence as a reader.
 A Lexia Core Reading programme runs alongside our teaching of phonics in upper KS2.

 In Writing, we use a mastery approach that incorporates the National Curriculum objectives.
 Lessons are planned using F Steps (feedback, skills, talk and thought, engagement, practise and sequence), which aims to empower children to become competent writers.
 Children are given opportunities to consolidate prior learning; explore literature and big questions; be exposed to different contexts; develop their writing skills and apply these in their writing.

 Subject Leader: Mrs L Brady

 ****N.B.
 NLS Writing Policy is currently under review.****